Diversified strategies

 Performance commentary

-• The fund delivered a positive performance over the month, although it lagged its reference indicator.
+• The fund delivered a postive performance over the month, slightly underperforming its reference indicator.

 Outlook strategy